BLSQ/openhexa-toolbox/docs/hexa.md

 # We can authenticate using username / password
 hexa_client = OpenHEXA("https://app.demo.openhexa.org", username="username",  password="password")

-# You can also use the token provided by OpenHEXA on the pipelines but make two-factor authentication is disabled else it will not work
+# You can also use the token provided by OpenHEXA on the pipelines page.
 hexa_client = OpenHEXA("https://app.demo.openhexa.org", token="token")
-page=1,per_page=10

 # getting the list of workspaces
 result = hexa.query("""